DavidHromyk/davidhromyk.github.io/_posts/2019-04-10-SlackAutomation.md

 * An Ubuntu 18.04 server which we installed in the previous section.
 * Java 8 installed, which we will outline below.

+We will begin with our Java 8 install.

 #### Installing Java 8